-Latecomers will be admitted during a suitable break in the music or between pieces, and will be directed to the closest available seat.
-Latecomers may then move to their allocated seat during interval.
+Entering at an inappropriate time can cause disturbance to the musicians and your fellow audience members, therefore entry to Queensland Symphony Orchestra performances is restricted once a performance has begun.
+If you are running late, you will be admitted during a suitable break in the music or between pieces, and will be directed to the closest available seat.
+You will then be able to move to your ticketed seat during interval.